JanSharp/FactorioEmmyLuaDocs/notes.md

 attributes with the names `operator #` and `operator []` and methods with the name `operator ()`

-LuaControl::get_blueprint_entities return type has a space in it -- TODO: check how many types have spaces in them though it may just be `blueprint entity` and `blueprint tile`

 create_entity has poor examples in terms of code practice, see `game.forces.player`.

 what to do about defines.prototypes